 3.Your current Union will then complete the process of clearing you out of their Union.
 They will send a copy of the Form to the Regulation Department at Murrayfield.

-4.On receipt of the form we will ask your Scottish club to complete and return a request for us to process your application: Request for Scottish Rugby to process incoming clearance
+4.On receipt of the Form we will ask your Scottish club to complete and return a request for us to process your application.
+A copy of this Request to Process’ form is available below.

-If you don’t yet have a Scottish club you can find details of our clubs using our club finder to.
+If you don’t yet have a Scottish club you can find details of our clubs using our club finder tool.